mvolkmann/blog/src/smalltalk.md

 ## Halo

-To open the halo (set of surrounding buttons) for an item, cmd-click it.
+To open the halo (set of surrounding buttons) for an item, cmd-click it in Cuis or option-click it in Squeak.
-If the item is embedded in other morphs, cmd-click multiple times until a halo appears around the desired morph.
+If the item is embedded in other morphs, repeat this multiple times until a halo appears around the desired morph.

 <img alt="Smalltalk halo" style="width: 50%"